April 2021 Homeschool Update

 -History is taking foreeevvvvver because we are taking our time meandering through the periods we're studying, but our favourite part by far has been eating up the historical fiction books that cover each era.

 -Read alouds we've been loving lately are the "Little Britches" series.
 It's basically a boy-protagonist version of the Little House on the Prairie books, an autobiographical series by Ralph Moody of the same time period.
 My kids love them, especially how much he loves horses, and I always love reading books like these to my kids because they are awestruck at how much responsibility kids had in those days, how much hard work it took to work a farm and survive.
 I remind them of this every time they whine about unloading the dishwasher.
-Though...they all want to ride a horse now and grow all our own food, so thanks a lot, Ralph, I think you made it sound more fun than it actually is. 😂After these, I'm starting in on The Birchbark House by Louise Erdrich for an indigenous narrative from the same several decades.
+Though...they all want to ride a horse now and grow all our own food...so thanks a lot, Ralph, I think you made it sound more fun than it actually is. 😂After the series, I'm starting in on The Birchbark House by Louise Erdrich for an indigenous narrative from the same several decades.
 We're excited about that.

 -My own books I've been reading lately are Half-Broke Horses by Jeanette Walls and Braiding Sweetgrass by Robin Wall Kimmerer.
 Both beautiful reads with really different vibes, but I've loved them both for similar reasons, funny enough.